craftingeagle/CodeGenius/README.md

 # 🤖 CodeGenius

+🤖 CodeGenius is your AI code review assistant! 🚀 Detect errors, inefficiencies, and best practices violations in your code with ease.
+Integrates seamlessly with Git.
+Get actionable suggestions for improvements.
+Take your code quality to the next level! 🌟 #AI #CodeReview 🛠️

 [![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)](https://github.com/yourusername/CodeGenius)

 CodeGenius is an AI-powered tool that helps developers review code for errors, inefficiencies, and adherence to best practices.
 It integrates with popular version control systems like Git and provides suggestions for improvements.